Alianza FC (El Salvador): Notable managers

 The most successful all-time manager is Chilean Hernán Carrasco, who won four championships during his two tenures with Alianza FC (1966–67, 1989–92).
 The list of honours includes three Primera División titles (1965–66, 1966–67, 1989–90) and one CONCACAF Champions' Cup (1967).

 Uruguayan Carlos Masnik was another notable manager with two titles won with Alianza, one Primera División championships (1996–97) and one UNCAF Club Championship (1997).

 Chilean Ricardo Sepúlveda and Uruguayan Rubén Alonso both had outstanding careers as players for Alianza, and are the only two to win a title both as a player and coach.
-Sepulveda won the 1986–87, while Alonso won the Apertura 1998 and Apertura 2015, their most recent title victory.
+Sepulveda won the 1986–87, while Alonso won the Apertura 1998 and Apertura 2015, which was the most recent title victory for both men.

 Gustavo Faral won the 1993–94 championship, becoming the first Uruguayan and the first of three Uruguayans to win a title with Alianza.

-Ramón Paredes become the first and so far only Salvadoran coach to win a title as coach of Alianza, which he did in the 2001 Apertura title.
+Ramón Paredes become the first Salvadoran coach to win a title as coach of Alianza, which he did in the 2001 Apertura title.

 Uruguayan Juan Martín Mujica led the team to the 2004 Clausura title.

 Under the coaching of Roberto Gamarra, Alianza won the Clausura 2011.

 Jorge Humberto Rodriguez helped Alianza win the 2017 Apertura title and also achieve the distinction of being the first team to go the entire season undefeated.

+Milton Meléndez directed five finals (four of these in a row) during 2016 until 2022, culminating with three victories and two defeats.
+He became the third in the list of those who have been champions as a player and as a coach.